code-423n4/2022-03-timeswap/README.md

 The protocol does not use an oracle for collateral factor calculation.
 Instead, it utilizes a `xyz=k` constant product algorithm to discover both interest rate and collateral factor. x and y determines interest rate, while x and z determines collateral factor.
 Whenever the ratio of x, y, and z are not up to market rate, then it means it is a favorable price for a lender or borrower.

+### Note

+This is a follow-up to our January Code4rena contest.
+Our goal is to review the mitigations we have made since.
+The findings from the earlier contest can be found over [here](https://github.com/code-423n4/2022-01-timeswap-findings).

 ## Does the token conform to the ERC-20 standard?
 In what specific ways does it differ?

 The following token contracts in the Convenience Repository follow the token standard: